If you have a surprise FDA inspector visit, you should never be scared because there is no difference between the best and worst-case outcome.

 Why you should not be embarrassed when you receive a 483 from an FDA inspector

-The most irrational response to an FDA 483 inspection oberservation is embarrassment.
+The most irrational response to an FDA 483 inspection observation is embarrassment.
 Our firm specializes in helping start-up medical device companies get their first product to market.
 This includes providing training and helping them to implement a quality system.
 When our clients have their first FDA inspection, it is not uncommon to receive an FDA Form 483 inspection observation.
-Start-ups have limited resources, limited experience, and most of the employees have never participated in an FDA inspection before.
-Experience matters, and immature quality systems have only a limited number of records to sample.
+Start-ups have limited resources and limited experience, and most of the employees have never participated in an FDA inspection before.
+Experience matters and immature quality systems have only a limited number of records to sample.
 Any mistakes are easy for an inspector to find.

 Anticipation is always worse than reality